peep-hole/mownit-agh/README.md

 # mownit_agh
 Raports prepared for MOWNiT (numerical methods) course at AGH UST.
-Raports: 2, 5, 8 and 10 are based on more complex problems so I added descriptions.
+Raports: 2, 5, 8 and 10 are in form of small projects.

 [1.
 Computer arithmetics](https://github.com/peep-hole/mownit-agh/tree/main/lab1)